• Skip to primary navigation

 With the same great taste as the Picadilly recipe, a carrot souffle in a 2 quart casserole dish topped with powdered sugar and orange zest

-Easy Carrot Souffle
+Easy Southern Carrot Soufflé

 Rich and creamy Carrot Souffle is full of warm spices, stunning color and is the perfect side dish for Easter, Thanksgiving and Sunday dinners instead of traditional sweet potato casserole.